shivi123git/-Handwritten-Number-Recognition/README.md

 Why This Approach (CNN with MNIST)?
 Convolutional Layers: These layers are designed to automatically learn spatial hierarchies in images, making CNNs much more effective for image classification tasks than traditional feed-forward neural networks.

+I collaborated with a PhD candidate from Wayne State University to work on this.